rozbb/draft-waict-transparency/draft-waict-transparency.md

 Depending on the enforcement mode, a User cannot execute or render anything until the inclusion of the asset's hash is checked in the manifest, and the manifest hash has been validated.
 We detail these steps below.
 If any of these fail the browser MUST pause page load and notify the user.
 The User MUST:

-1. Decode the `checkpoint` field of the spicy signature and parse it as a tlog checkpoint.
+1. Decode the `checkpoint` field of the tbundle and parse it as a tlog checkpoint.
 1. Load the entry in the Enrollment Server's database corresponding to this Site.
 This is a list of Logs, defined by their `($log_provider, $site, $revision)` triple.
 1. Ensure the Site's origin matches the `$site` in each of the Logs in the database entry.
 1. Ensure that the Log defined in the first checkpoint line matches at least one of the Logs in the database entry.